 Conclusion

 If you want effective lines of communication across professional boundaries, you need common ground, something for people to talk about.
 Reports are great for this - they condense complex information so that anyone can read and understand it.
-And as people get the horizontal part of their T shape stronger, the costs of communication fall and organizational goals become much clearer for everybody.
+And as people get the horizontal part of their T shape stronger, the costs of communication fall, and organizational goals become much clearer for everybody.